The following information is intended for advanced users.

 Returns the Extra Content text for the current page.
 Standard Page Scripts add this text to either the Default Layout.Extra Content value or the Page Set-specific property value.

-Extra content can only be specified for a specific page for Custom Pages.
+Extra content can be specified for a single page for Custom Pages.
 In all other cases, user-specified Extra content can only be set via the Static Content properties and that text is not returned by the Page.ExtraContent property.

 For framed sites (see Layouts Section), returns "ssindex" for pages that are loaded in the index frame and "ssmain" for pages that are loaded in the main frame.
 For non-framed sites, returns an empty string.

 Returns HTML tags for the current page that should be included in the HEAD element of the page.
 Standard Page Scripts add this text to either the Default Layout.Extra Head value or the Page Set-specific property value.

 HEAD tags can be specified for a single page for Custom Pages and Custom Pages.
 In all other cases, user-specified HEAD tags can only be set via the Static Content properties and that text is not returned by the Page.HeadTags property.

 Returns true if the current page has a page number and is part of a set of pages which should include "Previous Page" and "Next Page" links.

 Returns an object that includes information about the "Next Page" link for the current page.

 Returns the current page number.